adionysiou/Information-Retrieval-System/README.md

 The program has the ability to serialize and deserialize the objects (positional inverted indexes) for later use.

 The program is composed by 5 classes each one serving a different purpose.
-UI: Represents the User Interface.
+- UI: Represents the User Interface.
-Steemer: Porter's Stemmer algorithm for stemming terms found in documents.
+- Steemer: Porter's Stemmer algorithm for stemming terms found in documents.
-Record: Represents a record in inverted index containing the frequency (# of documents containing the term) of a specific term as well as an ArrayList of type Posting objects.
+- Record: Represents a record in inverted index containing the frequency (# of documents containing the term) of a specific term as well as an ArrayList of type Posting objects.
-Posting: Represents a posting for a specific document.
+- Posting: Represents a posting for a specific document.
 Contains the document's id, an ArrayList with the positions of the term found in the specific document, and the actual content of our search interest which is the description for a specific wine.
+- Indexing_Module: Represents the Index Module responsible for creating, maintaining and updating the index of each collection in Dionysos directory.
+- Query_term: Represents a query term given by the user.
+- Boolean_Module: Represents an arbitary size query Boolean evaluator (evaluates a query of Query_term objects).